FilippoGentili/ing-sw-2023-Firenze-Gentili-Giacomelli-Grilli/README.md

 ### UML

-The following UML diagrams represent the initial model of the project, realized in the beginning of the project development, and the final one.
+The following UML diagrams represent the initial model of the project, realized in the beginning of the project development, and the final ones.
 - [First UML](MyShelfie/src/deliverables/uml/uml_initial.jpg)
 - Final UML:
   - [Model](MyShelfie/src/deliverables/uml/uml_model.png)